-As part of our commitment to making our platform available natively within the leading cloud providers, we just announced that PubSub+ Platform is now available for purchase in the Azure Marketplace.
-That means users of Azure can use Azure cloud credits to buy PubSub+ cloud services that let them stream events to and from Azure workloads over a public or a private connection without complex configuration and sizing.
+As part of our commitment to making our platform available natively within the leading cloud providers, the PubSub+ Platform is officially available for purchase in the Azure Marketplace, AWS Marketplace and Google Marketplace.
+This means customers can use promotional credit provided by their cloud provider to purchase PubSub+ cloud services, allowing them to stream events to and from cloud workloads over a public or a private connection – without complex configuration and sizing.

 Our platform has been available in AWS Marketplace since last year and will be extended into Google Cloud Marketplace and other leading marketplaces throughout 2022.